kaust-rccl/ksl-docs/docs/source/quickstart.rst

 Shaheen 3 example jobscripts
 ------------------------------
 On Shaheen 3 the example jobscripts below need to be submitted from ``/scratch/$USER`` directory.
-This is imaprative because ``/home`` directory is not mounted on compute nodes.
+This is imperative because ``/home`` directory is not mounted on compute nodes.
 Also ``/project`` directory is read-only on compute node.

 .. note::
     Compute nodes on Shaheen 3 are allocated in exclusive mode.
 To better understand accounting on Shaheen 3, please refer to :ref:`accounting_shaheen3` section.